Kids See Ghosts: Formation and debut

+Kids See Ghosts at their studio album's listening party in Southern California in 2018, backed by a bonfire.

 On April 19, 2018, West announced via Twitter that a collaborative album with Kid Cudi would be released in June.
 He followed the tweet revealing the name of the group, which also serves as title of their debut album, Kids See Ghosts.
 On April 22, again via Twitter, West unveiled the album artwork, which was composed by Tokyo-based artist Takashi Murakami.
 The duo were originally photographed with Murakami in July 2017.
 On April 25, West revealed the album would be accompanied by a short film, directed by Dexter Navy, a music video director notable for his collaborations with the Neighbourhood and ASAP Rocky.

 On June 8, their first album Kids See Ghosts was released following a live listening party in Santa Clarita, California.
 Kids See Ghosts debuted at number two on the US Billboard 200 chart with 142,000 album-equivalent units, of which 79,000 were pure album sales.
 It serves as West's tenth top-five album and Cudi's sixth top-five album in the United States.
 All seven tracks on the album debuted in the Billboard Hot 100 chart.
 The track "Reborn" managed to chart in the Top 40 of the US Hot 100, at number 39.

 Cudi revealed in July 2018, that he and West will continue to release music as Kids See Ghosts.
 "There are some songs that we didn't use that I'm hopeful we can put out later," Cudi explained in an interview with Billboard.
 "But the plan is to do more Kids See Ghosts albums...
 We just have this chemistry that's undeniable, especially when we have to fight for it with each other."

 The duo made their live debut under the moniker at Tyler, the Creator's Camp Flog Gnaw Carnival on November 11, 2018.
 They performed their album in entirety as well as the Cudi-featured West songs "Father Stretch My Hands Pt.
 1", "Welcome to Heartbreak", "Paranoid", and "Ghost Town", and Cudi's single "Pursuit of Happiness."
 At Cudi's 2019 Coachella set, West joined him onstage for performances of "Feel the Love", "Reborn", "Father Stretch My Hands Pt.
 1", "Ghost Town", and "Ghost Town Pt.
 2".
 070 Shake and Ty Dolla Sign, frequent collaborators of the duo, came onstage for their features on the latter two songs.